 Legal Market Overview

-Angola’s legal market is served by a number of local firms that associate with leading players in Portugal.
-Leading local teams include ALC Advogados, which collaborates with Morais Leitão, Galvão Teles, Soares da Silva & Associados, and AVM, which operates in Angola, Mozambique and Portugal.
-Key Portuguese firms include PLMJ, associated with BCSA – Advogados in Luanda, and VdA and its linked local firm ASP Advogados.
-In recent years Dentons LEAD has established itself as a go-to local team for large-scale transactions.
+Angola’s legal market is home to a large number of local firms that work in tandem with Portuguese, Iberian and international firms across the country’s key industries.
+Local heavyweights include ALC Advogados, which collaborates with Morais Leitão, Galvão Teles, Soares da Silva & Associados, and AVM, which also operates in Mozambique and Portugal.
+PLMJ and the recently renamed PLMJ Colab Angola – RVA Advogados (previously BCSA Advogados) work collaboratively.
+Dentons LEAD is a local go-to firm for large-scale transactions.